 Ovesco volunteers also act as STEM ambassadors, both visiting the schools themselves and taking part in local events to promote education around renewables.
 Though this has been difficult during the pandemic, we are looking to increase in-person engagement once again.
 In addition, we’ve hosted a number of pupils from the schools we support on work placements with Ovesco.

-The Rural Community Energy Fund helped us to launch the project and the very first Ovesco Sunny Solar Schools installation was an additional 30 kW of solar are Kings Academy in Ringmer, followed by St John’s School in Brighton.
+The Rural Community Energy Fund helped us to launch the project and the very first Ovesco Sunny Solar Schools installation was an additional 30 kW of solar at Kings Academy in Ringmer, followed by 30kW at St John’s School in Brighton.
 Today, we have 250 kW of solar capacity across the 8 schools we support.
 Some of the schools are part of Ashden’s LESS CO2 programme.

 In the future, we hope to expand our solar arrays at more sites - both schools and organisations.